MetOffice/simulation-systems/source/WorkingPractices/final_steps.rst

-Suggestions received will be evaluated and responded to, but a final decision as to whether the working practices will be modified lies with the Simulation Systems and Deployment team and ultimately the Atmos Project Board.
+Suggestions received will be evaluated and responded to, but a final decision as to whether the working practices will be modified lies with the Simulation Systems and Deployment team and ultimately the UM Project Board.